secretstartups/handbook/customer-success/product-usage-data/using-product-usage-data-in-gainsight/index.html.md

 For your self-managed customers, label your customers' instances as Production, Staging, or Obsolete.
 Steps:
 1. Go to the customer in Gainsight
-1. On the left nav panel, click on "Instance Details" (bottom)
+1. On the left nav panel, click on "Instance and Namespace Details" (bottom)
-1. Click on the ✏️ icon for the instance you want to update
+1. Click on the three dots icon for the instance you want to update
+1. Click "Edit"
 1. For the field "Instance Type" select the proper option

 NOTE: Anything labeled as "Unknown" should be treated as a _temporary_ holding title that needs to be updated to Production, Non-Production, or Obsolete.